 To stop the ceremonial insanity

 Another possible origin is with Emperor Xuanzong, the seventh emperor of the Tang Dynasty.
 It's said the wealthy were going overboard with expensive ceremonies honoring their ancestors.
-The emperor put a stop to such extravagance by designating one day a year for such practices.
+The emperor put a stop to such extravagance by limiting such practices to just one day a year.
 Hence, Qingming.

 Qingming is all about honoring one’s ancestors who have passed, and you can do so in a number of ways.